Devon (rapper): Other work

 In 1990, he collaborated on the one-off single "Can't Repress the Cause", a plea for greater inclusion of hip hop music in the Canadian music scene, with Dance Appeal, a supergroup of Toronto-area musicians that included Maestro Fresh Wes, Dream Warriors, Michie Mee, B-Kool, Lillian Allen, Eria Fachin, HDV, Dionne, Thando Hyman, Carla Marshall, Messenjah, Jillian Mendez, Lorraine Scott, Lorraine Segato, Self Defense, Leroy Sibbles, Zama and Thyron Lee White.

 After the song "Mr. Metro", Devon released his first solo album It's My Nature in 1992.
 The following year (1993), he won the Juno Award for Best Rap Recording with the album Keep It Slammin.

 In 1997, he relocated to Vancouver and signed to indie label Rated-R Recordz owned by Ray "Rated-R" Montani, where he released the EP and single both entitled Pressure, which were released in 1998, and feature Orin Isaacs.

+Death

+Devon died in Vancouver on July 23, 2024, at the age of 61.
+The news was confirmed on social media by Devon's brother, comedian Jay Martin.